EDI-Systems/M5P01_Prokaron/README.md

 <!-- |Cortex-M7    |GCC           |     |    |     |     |     |        |       |     | -->
 <!-- |Cortex-R4    |GCC           |     |    |     |     |     |        |       |     | -->
 <!-- |Cortex-R5    |GCC           |     |    |     |     |     |        |       |     | -->

-&ensp;&ensp;&ensp;&ensp;**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
-All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.
-HAL library are also included in the size numbers.
-The absolute minimum value for RMP is about 1k ROM/0.5k RAM.**

 - DSPIC33E is evaluated with DSPIC33EP512MU810.
 - MSP430 is evaluated with MSP430FR5994.